Pelagia Majewska: Awards and commemoration

 For her achievements in Polish aviation, Majewska was awarded both the Gold and Silver Cross of Merit and the Silver and Bronze Medal of Merit for National Defence.
 She was posthumously awarded the Officer's Cross of the Order of Polonia Restituta.

 In 1989, at the request of the Polish Aero Club, the Fédération Aéronautique Internationale's General Conference established the Pelagia Majewska medal in honour of her memory.
 It is an annual award given to a female glider pilot to reward: a particularly remarkable performance in gliding during the past year, or eminent services to gliding over a long period of time.

 On 8 January 2002, the Board of the Central Gliding School in Leszno voted to name the AP Central Gliding School after Pelagia Majewska.
 In 2014, roundabouts were named in her honour in Lublin and Mełgwia.

-In 2008, the ALTAIR Aviation Agency published a book by Irena Kostka, Majewska's sister and fellow pilot, entitled Szybowniczka Śiata (Gliderwoman of the World), dedicated to Pelagia Majewska's sporting and professional career.
+In 2008, the ALTAIR Aviation Agency published a book by Irena Kostka, Majewska's sister and fellow pilot, entitled Szybowniczka Świata (Gliderwoman of the World), dedicated to Pelagia Majewska's sporting and professional career.